-You can help teach letter size to your child by encouraging them to do crosswords.
+You can help with teaching letter size to your child by encouraging them to do crosswords.
 The boxes in which they have to write the letters act as a visual guide.
 It will help them write with smaller letters.

 Mistakes (what NOT to do when doing handwriting practice with your child)

 Letter size is a skill in itself.
 It needs to be learnt.
-Children need time to master this.
+To begin with, children need time to master this.
 Often it is presumed by many that it will naturally develop.
 This will not happen without your guidance.

 Pressing too heavily can cause pain in the hand.
 This is due to the pencil grip being too tight.
 You can teach pen pressure by using light up pens.
-These are special pens, available off the Internet that have a light at the end of the pencil/pen.
-If the light comes on then your child has been pressing too heavily.
+These are special pens, available off the internet that have a light at the end of the pencil/pen.
+For example, when used if the light comes on then your child has been pressing too heavily.
 Pressing heavily should be avoided at all times.

 A slouching child

 Sitting posture plays a big part in having neat handwriting.
 If your child is writing without their feet on the floor then pen control is lost.
-By changing the seating position your child will improve how well they write.
+Consider changing their seating position as this will help improve their writing.

 Let me tell you about Ethan

 Ethan is a delightful boy who enjoyed drawing but disliked writing.
-During his school year he started to try and avoid handwriting.
+During his school year he was starting to try and avoid handwriting.
 He would ask for a drink of water.
-Ask to go to the toilet.
-Say that he needed to sharpen his pencil.
+Asking to go to the toilet.
+Saying that he needed to sharpen his pencil.
 Or try and distract others from writing.
 Ethan was fearing failure and his confidence was being knocked.

 Both his Mum and I worked with him.
 We concentrated on improving his letter size.
 Ethan was shown the cat method.
 This simple technique helped transform his writing.
 Encouraging him to review his own work, helped him quickly make progress.

 Ethan continues to enjoy drawing.
 Handwriting is still not his favourite subject but he no longer tries to avoid it.

 To summarise kids handwriting practice 7 to 8 years